blcxtranslations/blcx/_translated/chapter-0045.md

 completed: true
 ---

 But not matter what, he was still his son.
-So Yan Tian Heng used one hand to pull his son behind him and raised the other in front of him.
+So Yan TianHeng used one hand to pull his son behind him and raised the other in front of him.
 A light yellow coloured spirit power flowed from his body and changed into a spiritual shield.

 Pop!